What information do we collect?

 Clients or online e-learning participants have the right to request sight of and copies of any and all Client or Participant Records we keep on the proviso that we are given reasonable notice of such a request.
 Clients or Participants are requested to retain copies of any literature issued in relation to the provision of our services.
 Where appropriate, we shall issue Clients and Participants with appropriate written information, handouts, or copies of records as part of an agreed contract, for the benefit of both parties.

-Copyright and other relevant intellectual property rights exist on all text relating to MFO’s services and the full content of this website.
+Copyright and other relevant intellectual property rights exist on all text relating to MFO’s and GWD’s services and the full content of this website.

-MFO’s logo is a registered trademark of this Company.
-The brand names and specific services of Microfinance Opportunities (MFO) featured on this web site are trademarked.
+MFO’s logo and GWD’s logo are registered trademarks of these Companies.
+The brand names and specific services of Microfinance Opportunities (MFO) and Garment Worker Diaries (GWD) featured on this web site are trademarked.

 Exclusions and Limitations